ARMmbed/mbed-os/platform/FEATURE_EXPERIMENTAL_API/FEATURE_PSA/TARGET_MBED_PSA_SRV/TESTS/compliance_its/psa_its_testlist.md

 Following are the requirements of the Storage Test Suite. <br />

 1. Unless described in this document, any behaviour that is defined as IMPLEMENTATION_DEFINED in PSA Storage API document is not verified in this document. <br />
 2. Storage Test Cases use UID value starting from 1 onwards.
-These UID needs to be free for successfull test execution.<br />
+These UID needs to be free for successful test execution.<br />
 3. UID values 1 and 2 are reserved as WRITE_ONCE UID.These UID can't be free from testcase.
 Make sure these are free.<br />